suhasks123/IceDB/README.md

-# Implementation of a Key-Value Store Database:
+# IceDB:
-This is the main repository for the Key-Value Store Database Management System built as a part of the course CS251 (DBMS), CSE Dept, NITK.
+This is the main repository for IceDB, a Key-Value Store Database Management System built as a part of the course CS251 (DBMS), CSE Dept, NITK.

 ## Code:
 - Written in C++.